wowofbob/yesod-util/README.md

 -- | Handler for creation of notes. postCreateNoteR :: Handler Value postCreateNoteR =

+  -- Wrap handler into MonadError instance which returns json (`returnJson`). runExceptV .

     -- Explicitly say that there must be a json object provided.
     -- It doesn't matter what fields it contains.
-  withObjEnv

-    -- Explicitly say how to report back about error to user.
-    ExceptV $ do
+    withJsonObject $ do

       -- Get "name" field from json object. noteName <- askValue "name"

       -- Get "comment" field.
       noteComment <- askValue "comment"

       -- Get "contents" field.
       noteContents <- askValue "contents"

       -- Save to file system or database. lift . saveNote $
         noteName noteComment noteContents